-I started teaching English online with VIPKid.
+So I started teaching English online with VIPKid.
 This meant every morning before work, I was teaching English to Chinese kids.

 This put an extra $1,000 to $2,000 in my pocket each month and I was able to do it from home.

-I didn’t have a whole lot of experience with teaching (except maybe some tutoring I had done in my early college days) but I did have experience with babysitting and I’m very close with my nieces and nephews.
+I didn’t have a whole lot of experience with teaching (except maybe some tutoring I had done in my early college days).

 Step 13 | I Said ‘No’ A Lot